Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The nature of the mechanism

-Once we accept the validity of the BCS perspective in the overdoped cuprates, we can work backwards from observations of the gap function to draw incomplete but clear inferences concerning the nature of the interactions responsible for the pairing.
-To be concrete, we focus on the ARPES results on Bi2212, where good tight-binding fits to the electronic dispersion have been obtained and for which the cleanest measurements of the superconducting gap are available.
+Accepting the validity of the BCS perspective in the overdoped cuprates, it is possible to work backwards from observations of the gap function to draw incomplete but clear inferences on the nature of the interactions responsible for the pairing.
+We focus on the ARPES results on Bi2212, where good tight-binding fits to the electronic dispersion have been obtained and for which the cleanest measurements of the superconducting gap are available.

-For doping concentrations ranging from slightly underdoped to the highest level of overdoping for which data exists, and within the error bars, the $\vec k$ dependence of the $T\to 0$ gap function on the Fermi surface is simply given by $d(\vec k)=(1/2)\left[\cos k_x - \cos k_y\right]$ - i.e. $f(|\vec k|) \approx 1$ in Eq.
-6. As discussed in \autoref{se:bcs}, this implies that the pairing interaction is short-ranged - primarily on nearest-neighbors. \footnote{It is much harder to constrain the frequency dependence of the gap function without a better understanding of the full spectral function.} Inverting Eq.
-6, we can determine the magnitude of the pairing interaction from an empirical fit to the measured dispersion and the gap function.
+For doping concentrations ranging from slightly underdoped to the highest level of overdoping for which data exist, and within the error bars, the $\vec k$ dependence of the $T\to 0$ gap function on the Fermi surface is given simply by $d(\vec k)=(1/2)\left[\cos k_x - \cos k_y\right]$ --- that is, $f(|\vec k|) \approx 1$ in equation \ref{equation6}.
+As we have already discussed, this implies that the pairing interaction is short-ranged, acting primarily on nearest-neighbours.
+(Given the importance of this inference, it would be desirable to obtain more quantitative experimental bounds on the magnitudes of any higher gap harmonics.
+It would also be desirable to explore the frequency dependence of the gap function, but this is difficult without a better understanding of the full spectral function.)

+Inverting equation \ref{equation6} without introducing any additional high-energy cutoff (taking $F(\epsilon)=1$), the magnitude of the pairing interaction can be determined from an empirical fit to the measured dispersion and the gap function.
 For the relevant range of dopings, the ARPES dispersion is well fit by